32 Aerodynamics of Finite Wings

 where the values of A and B are now considered to be constants.

 This form of the drag variation, and hence the corresponding thrust required for flight, is shown in the figure below.
 Notice that according to Eq.
 44, the profile/parasitic (non-lifting) drag increases with the square of the airspeed, and the induced drag decreases inversely with the square of the airspeed.
-The resulting drag curve takes on a distinctive “U-shape,” with the minimum drag (and hence thrust required) being obtained at some intermediate airspeed.
+The resulting drag curve takes on a distinctive “U-shape,” with the minimum drag (and hence thrust required) obtained at some intermediate airspeed.

 The corresponding power required for flight is